 The straight forward and simple answer is: glasses cannot change the taste of a wine per se but can significantly alter our perception of it.
 For example, the right glassware cannot make a bad tasting wine taste delicious.
 However, a specially tailored glass can make a good wine more enjoyable, full of great flavour and evocative aromas.

-Austrian Glassmakers Riedel, are known for creating the first functional wineglass.
-Claus Riedel created a range of glassware shaped like eggs to direct a wine to particular areas of the palate.
-He made simple changes to the traditional ‘v’ wine glass; changing the rim, depth and diameter of the glass to improve the wine tasting experience.
-Riedel continue to produce different shaped glassware for specific wines.
+Austrian Glassmakers Riedel are known for creating the first functional wineglass.
+Claus Riedel created a range of glassware shaped like eggs to direct the wine to particular areas of the palate.
+He made simple changes to the traditional ‘v’ wine glass, changing the glass's rim, depth, and diameter to improve the wine tasting experience.
+Riedel continues to produce different shaped glassware for specific wines.
 They strongly believe form follows function and maintain that you need a different wine glass for every grape, style and region.
 Matching the wine glass to the grape.

 Sommeliers, winemakers and consumers are continually testing and evaluating wine glasses to discover which is best suited to a particular type of wine or grape variety.
 Whether you are drinking sauvignon blanc or pinot noir, you will need the appropriate glassware.

-Each wine tasting glass differs from one another; in its shape, diameter of its rim, thickness and finish.
+Each wine tasting glass differs from one another; its shape, the diameter of its rim, thickness and finish.
 Therefore it is important to know what wine glass shape and size is best suited for your wine.

 The ISO (International Standards Organisation) glass is recognised as the standard design for wine tasting worldwide.
-The ISO wine glass has a rounded bowl and tapering sides to allow the wine to aerate and to be swirled without spilling.
-The glass is available in a range of sizes, including: 12cl 21.5 cl, 31 cl and 41 cl.
+The ISO wine glass has a rounded bowl and tapering sides to allow the wine to aerate and be swirled without spilling.
+The glass is available in various sizes, including 12cl 21.5 cl, 31 cl and 41 cl.
 It is known as the ‘one glass for all’ perfect for all your wine tasting needs.
-In particular, the 21.5cl size is ideal for the tasting of port and sherry and is used by wine critics, clubs and professional tasters around the world.
+In particular, the 21.5cl size is ideal for the tasting of port and sherry and is used by wine critics, clubs and professional tasters worldwide.